WHAT IS BITCOIN CLOUD MINING

 Create a (general purpose) virtual private server and install your own mining software.

 - Leased hashing power

 Lease an amount of hashing power, without having a dedicated physical or virtual computer.
-(This is, by far, the most popular method of cloud mining.)
+(This is, by far, the most popular method of Bitcoin Cloud Mining.)